Pabllo Vittar: Influences

 Vittar has cited Beyoncé (left) and RuPaul (right) as two major influences on his work.

 Vittar grew up listening to artists such as Aretha Franklin, Donna Summer, Whitney Houston, and Tina Turner, whom he imitated as a child before he even considered becoming a drag queen, as well as Gilberto Gil, Ney Matogrosso, Elis Regina, Alcione Nazareth, and Caetano Veloso.
 He became interested in drag after watching the reality show RuPaul's Drag Race and cited RuPaul as an important inspiration: "All the drag artists in this world have to thank RuPaul for the visibility we have today."
 Some participants of the show have also influenced Vittar, notably April Carrion and Naomi Smalls.
-Model Bella Hadid visually influences him, especially his makeup and style.
-His music and performances are greatly influenced by bands such as Banda Batidão and Companhia do Calypso.
+Top model Bella Hadid is another strong visual influence, particularly on makeup and style.
+Her music and performances are greatly influenced by bands such as Banda Batidão and Companhia do Calypso.

 Early in his career, he used the stage name Pabllo Knowles as a reference to Beyoncé.
-Other influences include Rihanna, Kanye West, Lady Gaga, and Britney Spears, as well as his "Sua Cara" collaborators Anitta and Major Lazer.
-While making his debut album Vai Passar Mal, Vittar explained that he listened to several artists to find inspiration, citing Liniker and Elza Soares as examples.
+Other influences include Rihanna, Kanye West, Lady Gaga, and Britney Spears, as well as "Sua Cara" collaborators Anitta and Major Lazer.
+While making her debut album Vai Passar Mal, Vittar explained that he listened to several artists to find inspiration, citing Liniker and Elza Soares as examples.
 The album was also influenced by Lana Del Rey, Allie X, Rihanna's album Anti, and Beyoncé's album Lemonade.